SriSailesh3320/CodeCollab/README.md

 ## Development

-If you want to run CodeCast locally or contribute to its development, follow these steps:
+If you want to run CodeCollab locally or contribute to its development, follow these steps:

 1. Clone the repository: